Strider (1989 arcade game): Influence

-According to Eurogamer, Strider was a vital influence on video game franchises such as Devil May Cry, Ninja Gaiden and God of War.
+Strider has spawned numerous fansites and retrospectives.
+According to Eurogamer, Strider was a vital influence on video game franchises such as Devil May Cry, Ninja Gaiden, and God of War.
 According to Retro Gamer, the over-the-top action of future Capcom franchises, such as Devil May Cry and Viewtiful Joe, draws from Strider, particularly in their inclusion of the "boss rush".

-British rapper Tinchy Stryder named himself partially after Strider, which he often played as a boy.
-In October 2012, Brazilian guitarist Pedro Pimentel released a tribute theme to this game series - also named "Strider" and included in his debut solo album (self-titled).
-As published in the Brazilian edition of Guitar Player magazine (March 2013), "'Strider' is a composition with a very modern theme and great guitar solos.
-Good quality recording and very tasteful tones."

-Strider was also influential among European developers: platform games including Assassin, Zool: Ninja of the Nth Dimension and Wolfchild were influenced in either gameplay or aesthetics from the original arcade coin-op game.
+Strider was also influential among European developers: platform games including Assassin, Zool: Ninja of the Nth Dimension, and Wolfchild were influenced in either gameplay or aesthetics from the original arcade coin-op game.

-In later years, various indie developers have published platform games featuring the gameplay style of Strider, with titles such as Oniken, Cataegis: The White Wind, Tänzer, Blazing Chrome and Bushiden.
+In later years, various indie developers have published platform games featuring the gameplay style of Strider, with titles such as Oniken, Cataegis: The White Wind, Tänzer, Blazing Chrome, and Bushiden.

 The game and its world has also served as a point of inspiration for Keiji Inafune, the co-creator of Mega Man.
 Inafune has stated that he has always liked the "world view" of Strider and modeled the name of Mega Man X co-protagonist Zero after one of its characters (reportedly, Solo).
 Capcom has also stated that one of the game's villains, Tong Pooh, served as inspiration for Street Fighter character, Chun-Li.

+British rapper Tinchy Stryder adopted his stage name partially after Strider, which he often played as a boy.